History of Antarctica: History of recognition of priority of discoveries

-In the late 19th century, New Zealand anthropologist Percy Smith proposed a theory about a Polynesian explorer named Ui-te-Rangiora, who may have reached Antarctica or subantarctic islands.

 By the early 20th century, efforts began to promote Nathaniel Palmer's 1820 expedition, which sighted the Antarctic Peninsula in November of that year.

 At the 1925 the priority of Edward Bransfield's expedition, which had mapped the South Shetland Islands and sighted the Trinity Peninsula on 30 January 1820, began to be promoted in Britain.

 The first Russian Antarctic Expedition remained largely forgotten until 10 February 1949, when Lev Berg, president of the Soviet Geographical Society, presented a report stating that Russian sailors had 'discovered Peter I Island, Alexander Island, Traversay Islands, and others in 1821.'
 This raised questions about the Russian and Soviet role in Antarctic exploration and the scientific research surrounding the discovery of the continent.
 Shortly thereafter, expedition documents were reexamined.
 Based on a letter written by Mikhail Lazarev to a friend after the expedition, it was concluded that an ice shelf, which Lazarev described as 'materyi led' (translated as 'hard ice'), was sighted on 28 (Note: 16 according to the Julian calendar used in Russia.)
 January 1820.
 However, there is some uncertainty regarding Lazarev's accuracy in recalling the chronology of events.